-Pruning clematis is not as hard as people like to make out.
-However, all the clematis we sell will need pruning to some extent.
+Pruning clematis is easy when you know how.
+All the clematis we sell will need pruning to some extent.
 Excluding herbaceous clematis, there are three pruning groups.
-They are easily identified and in all cases, pruning is simple.

-So as to keep this as uncomplicated as possible we have written a separate page for each group:
+To keep this as uncomplicated as possible, we have written a separate page for each group:

-Group 1 clematis include the Clematis species: alpina, armandii, cirrhosa, macropetala and montana.
+Group 1 (or A) clematis include the species: alpina, armandii, cirrhosa, macropetala and montana.

-Group 3 Clematis are pretty much all the rest.
+Group 3 (or C) Clematis are pretty much all the rest.
 They are all clematis that that flower on the current year's wood.
 So it is a broad church, ranging from the Clematis species: orientalis, texensis, and viticella to the late, large-flowered hybrids.
-Irrespective of their differences these plants flower on this year's growth and that is the key.
+Irrespective of their differences, these plants flower on this year's growth and that is the key thing.